jeevanshankar1991/Word2Vec/README.md

  - number of examples for negative sampling (negative) .
 Default : 1
  - type of the model (cbow) : Default skipgram (cbow=0 => skipgram, cbow=1 => CBOW )
  - number of times the word should have occured atleast (min-count) .
 Default : 5
- - number of most frequent words to ignore (max-count) .
-Default : 100
+ - number of most frequent words to ignore (max-count).
+To re-iterate, it will ignore top frequent words in training.
+Default : 100 (Note: this option was not available on google's word2vec)
  - sub-sampling (sample) .
 Default : 1e-3
+ - ada-grad rate (rate).
+Default : 0.025
+ - ada-grade delta (delta).
+Default : 0.1 .
+(Note : google's word2vec uses the simple stochastic gradient descent.
+So, delta is not an option to them).

 Learning is done using Hogwild Trainer with ADAGrad Optimizer.
 The Delta is set to 0.1 and rate is set to 0.025.
 These hyper-parameters need not be changed be for corpus.
 Hierarchial Softmax support will be added soon.
 Generally, Negative Sampling gives better results and more scalable than Hierarchical SoftMax.